chromium/chromium/docs/accessibility/brltty.md

 2. modify the way in which brltty gets run.

-In particular, look at the invokation of the minijail in
+In particular, look at the invocation of the minijail in

 third_party/chromiumos-overlay/app-accessibility/brltty/files/brltty